tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 8   9
 ```

-The root node and the last rightmost node are swapped:
+The root node and the last right-most node are swapped:

 ```
     9